+Investments

+The Company has entered into related party transactions and certain services agreement with its joint venture and investments.
+Key management of the Company has also entered into related party transactions with the joint venture and investments.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company.
 The Board of Directors, Chairman, Chief Executive Officer and Chief Financial Officer are key management personnel.
-The following subsidiaries and associates are also considered related parties:
+The related party transactions are as follows:

+Nekonal

-- a.
-Nokonal : One of the three directors on the Board of Directors of Nekonal is represented by Portage.
-Additionally, the CEO of the Company is also the CEO of Nekonal and employees of the Company comprise the management team of Nekonal under the service agreement for management services. - b.
-Stimunity : One of the three directors on the Board of Directors of Stimunity is represented by Portage - c.
-IOX: Two of the five directors on the Board of Directors of IOX is represented by Portage.
+One of the three directors on the Board of Directors of Nekonal is represented by Portage.
+Under the terms of the Nekonal Agreement, SalvaRx invested an initial €600,000. €300,000 was invested to further the drug development efforts of Nekonal's technology in cancer immunotherapy.
+Of the investment €50,000 was paid to each of SalvaRx and Nekonal SARL for fees called for under the services agreements with SalvaRx (management fees) and Nekonal SARL (scientist fees), respectively, for labor fees.
+The remainder of €200,000 is used for materials in the labs.
+Additionally, the CEO of the Company is also the CEO of Nekonal and employees of the Company comprise the management team of Nekonal under the service agreement for management services.

+Stimunity

+One of the three directors on the Board of Directors of Stimunity is represented by Portage.

+IOX

+Two of the five directors on the Board of Directors of IOX is represented by Portage.
 Additionally, Portage has an observer on the Board of IOX.
+The CEO of the Company is also the CEO of IOX and employees of the Company comprise the management team of IOX.

+Saugatuck

-The CEO of the Company is also the CEO of IOX and employees of the Company comprise the management team of IOX. - d.
-Saugatuck: One of the three directors on the Board of Directors of Saugatuck is represented by Portage.
-Additionally, the CEO of the Company is also the CEO of Saugatuck and employees of the Company comprise the management team of Saugatuck. - e.
-Intensity: One of the four directors on the Board of Directors of Intensity is represented by Portage.
-Additionally, the CEO of the Company is an officer and employee of Intensity. - f.
-PGL: PPL's CEO is also the chairman of the two-person board of directors of PGL.
+One of the three directors on the Board of Directors of Saugatuck is represented by Portage.
+Additionally, the CEO of the Company is also the CEO of Saugatuck and employees of the Company comprise the management team of Saugatuck.

-The following are significant related party balances and transactions other than those disclosed elsewhere in the consolidated financial statements:
+One of the four directors on the Board of Directors of Intensity is represented by Portage.
+Additionally, the CEO of the Company is an officer and employee of Intensity.

+PGL

+On January 31, 2018, the Company's wholly-owned subsidiary, PPL, acquired 650 ordinary shares, or 65%, of Portage Glasgow Ltd. (PGL), a newly incorporated company in Glasgow, Scotland at less than \$0.01 per share for a total consideration of \$9.11.
+PPL's CEO is also the chairman of the two-person board of directors of PGL.

+Unsecured Notes Payable

-- a.
-Unsecured notes payable includes \$200,000 notes issued to directors of the Company by PPL and approximately \$3.2 notes issued to directors by Salvarx Ltd. - b.
-Interest expense includes approximately \$58,850 and \$119,700 interest respectively for the three and six months ended September 30, 2019 charged on notes issued to directors.
+The Unsecured Notes and the SalvaRx Notes include notes of the original amount of approximately \$0.2 million and \$3.2 million, respectively, issued to directors of the Company.
+Interest expense includes approximately \$0.1 million and \$0.2 million interest respectively for the three and nine months ended December 31, 2019 due to the directors on these related party notes.

+Related party transactions have been listed above, unless they have been disclosed elsewhere in the consolidated financial statements.